Modesto Drug Trafficking Attorney

 to serious charges and life-changing consequences if you are convicted,

-meaning you should not hesitate to retain a Modesto criminal defense attorney
+meaning you should not hesitate to retain a Modesto drug trafficking attorney

 who can help you combat your accusations.

 Mark Girdner gained valuable experience in not only the practice of criminal law but

 into the mind and strategies of prosecutors.
 This same experience now

 gives him an edge when developing a hard-hitting and impactful criminal

 defense for your case.
 Attorney Girdner understands that in many cases

 those facing criminal charges are not bad people, just those caught in